 At FRC we are working toward developing wholistic, long-term, enpowering partnerships with great individuals and organizations in our backyard, throughout our country, and around the world.
 Our hope in serving is to be the very presence of Jesus Christ in a lost and broken world.
 We serve because Jesus invited us to be part of God's restoring of the world.
 We want to practice what we preach.

-Our first Service Sunday was held on Sunday, April 2nd.
+Our second Service Sunday was held on Sunday, April 15th, 2018.
 Check out the highlight videos below:

 Video from our service work at the church: